ibm-cloud-docs/vpc/file_storage_vpc_replication_create.md

    ```
    {: screen}

-1. Create a replica share by running the `ibmcloud is share-replica-create` command in the region where the replica share is created.
+1. Create a replica share by running the `ibmcloud is share-replica-create` command in the target region.
+If you're not targeting the right region, use the `ibmcloud target -r REGION` command to switch the target region.
 Specify the source share by name, ID, or CRN.
-Provide values to define where the replica file share is going to be created, and the profile of the replica share.
+Provide values to define the zone where the replica file share is going to be created, and the profile of the replica share.
 Specify the replication schedule with a cron expression.
 If the source file share has `user_managed` encryption, you must provide the `--encryption_key`.
 The `--encryption_key` property must not be specified otherwise.

    ```sh
    ibmcloud is share-replica-create --name my-replica-share --zone us-south-3 --profile dp2 --replication-cron-spec '10 05 * * *' --source-share my-file-share